opencord/voltha-docs/howto/release/components/onos_components.rst

   - Approve the pom.xml pull request and merge.
   - Merge will trigger (https://jenkins.lfbroadband.org/job/maven-publish_sadis/ for sadis app, similar link for olt and other apps) that publish the artifact in the staging repo on oss.sonatype.org, you need to release it.
   - Wait for build to complete
-  - Merge the patches here https://gerrit.lfbroadband.org/q/owner:do-not-reply%2540opennetworking.org
+  - Merge the patches here https://gerrit.lfbroadband.org/q/owner:do-not-reply%2540lfbroadband.org

 - Artifact staging on sonatype, published to maven central:

   - Visit `https://oss.sonatype.org <https://oss.sonatype.org>`_
-  - Login with ONF credentials
+  - Login with LF BB credentials

     - In the Artifact Search box